tbowmo/node-red-contrib-mysensors/README.md

 This will add the message properties mention under mysdecenc to the message object of an existing Node-RED message.
 By sending the output through mysdecenc, you can create a message that can be sent to the sensor network.

+## Node-RED mysdebug

+This will decode the mysensors serial protocol payload, and enrich it with descriptions of sensor types etc. Meant as a debugging tool